dan-smit/report-manager/README.md

 # Introduction
-A Report Manager App is built using the MVC Architecture.
+The Report Manager App is built using the MVC Architecture.
 Users can upload and manage reports as well as view reports from other users.

 # How It's Made